Open-Source-Community/iusegit/README.md

 ﻿# iusegit

 This is a challenge that acts as an exercise to help OSCians and non-OSCians learn git/github.<br/>
-The challenge is to add your name in the list below.
+The challenge is to have your name added to the list below.

-Take this quick interactive tutorial: http://try.github.io/ <br/>

 ### steps to follow:
 * Fork this repository.